gsdlab/ClaferMooVisualizer/README.md

 ### Installation

--Download claferMooVisualizer to some directory
+1. Download claferMooVisualizer to some directory

--From that directory go to ClaferMooVisualizer/Server and run
+2. From that directory go to ClaferMooVisualizer/Server and run

  `npm install`

--To run the server run

- `node server.js`

- from /ClaferMooVisualizer/Server/

 ### Settings